Sunny Isles Beach, Florida: History

 In 1920, Harvey Baker Graves, a private investor, purchased a 2.26 sqmi tract of land for development as a tourist resort.
 He named it "Sunny Isles, the America Riviera".

 When the Haulover bridge was completed in 1925, the area became accessible from Miami Beach, attracting developers who widened streams, dug canals and inlets and created islands and peninsulas for building waterfront properties on Biscayne Bay.

 Sunny Isles Beach was known as North Miami Beach until 1931, then known as Sunny Isles until 1997.

 In 1936, Milwaukee malt magnate Kurtis Froedtert bought Sunny Isles.
 The Sunny Isles Pier was built and soon became a popular destination.
 Sunny Isles developed slowly until the 1950s when the first single-family homes were built in the Golden Shores area.
-During the 1950s and 1960s more than 30 motels sprang up along Collins Avenue including the Ocean Palm, the first two-story motel in the U.S. Designed by Norman Giller in 1948 it was developed and owned by the Gingold family for the next 45 years and provided the springboard for Sunny Isles economic development.
-Tourists came from all over to vacation in themed motels of exotic design along "Motel Row".
+During the 1950s and 1960s more than 30 motels sprang up along Collins Avenue including the Ocean Palm, the first two-story motel in the U.S. Designed by Norman Giller in 1948 it was developed and owned by the Gingold family for the next 45 years and provided a significant catalyst for the economic development of Sunny Isles.
+Tourists came from all over to vacation in themed motels along "Motel Row".
 One motel, The Fountainhead, was named by its owner Norman Giller after the novel by Ayn Rand.
 As of 2013, the Ocean Palm Motel is closed.

 In 1982 the half-mile-long Sunny Isles Pier was designated a historic site.
 In the early-mid 1980s, it went through restoration and re-opened to the public in 1986.
 The pier was damaged severely in October 2005 by Hurricane Wilma.
 After eight years, it was remodeled and reopened as Newport Fishing Pier on June 15, 2013.

 In 1997, the citizens of the area voted to incorporate as a municipality.
 Sunny Isles was renamed Sunny Isles Beach.
 Sunny Isles Beach began major redevelopment during the real estate boom of the early 2000s with mostly high-rise condominiums and some hotels under construction along the beach side of Collins Avenue (A1A) replacing most of the historic one- and two-story motels along Motel Row.
 In 2011, construction began on two more high-rises, Regalia, located on the northern border of the city along A1A, and The Mansions at Acqualina, located adjacent to the Acqualina Resort & Spa on the Beach.